doda2025-team4/lib-version/README.md

 ## F2

-### Packaging Part
+### Packaging

 To create the GitHub action that creates a package in the repo, I used the template provided at: https://github.com/actions/setup-java/blob/main/docs/advanced-usage.md#apache-maven-with-a-settings-path.
+The only thing I changed is to have it trigger when a version is released.

 I updated `pom.xml` to include a `distributionManagement` section as specified in https://docs.github.com/en/actions/tutorials/publish-packages/publish-java-packages-with-maven.

-### Versioning Part

 I replaced the hardcoded version in `pom.xml` by the CI-friendly `${revision}`, as specified in: https://maven.apache.org/guides/mini/guide-maven-ci-friendly.html.